claytonflesher/claytonflesher.github.io/_posts/2015-04-29-programming-lessons.md

 I've covered DSL's a little bit, but not enough to pretend I really understand it, and I'm going to get around to metaprogramming soon.

 ## Strategy --

+I've covered a lot of basic coding strategy.
+At some point I'll do a full post on the Agile Manifesto.

+One of the things it took me a long time to get any good at was "Don't Repeat Yourself (DRY)".
+I had a bad habit of repeating patterns, within code that only had small changes from code I'd already written.
+My instructor finally got me to come around with the following adage:

+If you write something more than once, you should cringe.
+If you write it more than twice, then it should be broken out into its own structure.

+The recent lessons I've taken on polymorphism and duck typing will contribute to improving my code in this regard even further.

+## Unix --

+I covered basic shell, SSH and cron jobs.
+The main project I'm planning on doing next will require cron.

+## Git --

+Considering the host of this blog, I think I'll be okay on this one.

+## Web --

+This is my main focus right now.
+I recently finished Jon Duckett's wonderful HTML & CSS textbook.
+I will write about it in more detail in the future.
+His JavaScript and JQuery book is my current project.
+I just reached the JQuery chapter.

+I believe my next step in web development will be 'Sinatra'.

+## SQL and Rails --

+I haven't checked any of the boxes on these yet.
+I'm approaching Rails entirely from the bottom up.
+I want to be able to do as much as possible in Ruby, before I ever try to do it in Rails.